State Educational Grant and Loan Scheme (SU)

 About half of all students make use of state loans.

-Over 300.000 Danes benefit from these two types of educational support every year.
-The annual budget amounts to over 11 billion Danish Kroner, around 0,8 per cent of Gross National Product.
-The average after-tax annual income of students receiving support and earning an average private income - corresponding to roughly 10 hours paid work a week - is about 60% of that of typical industrial workers.
+Over 486.000 (2015) Danes benefit from these two types of educational support every year.
+The annual budget amounts to over 20 billion Danish Kroner, around 1 per cent of Gross National Product.

 Danes can obtain support for studies abroad.
 Courses of study have to meet the same conditions for recognition as Danish ones.
 Furthermore, the qualifications acquired must be usable in Denmark.

 For studies in the Nordic countries support is awarded for the prescribed duration of the chosen study, plus 12 months.
 For studies in other foreign countries, students are supported for four-year courses or for the last four years of longer ones.

 Support granted for studies in Denmark can be used to finance studies abroad when they are accepted as part of a study program at a Danish institution.

 As a rule, foreign students enrolled in Danish courses of study are not eligible for educational support.
 Exceptions are made on the basis of specific conditions for refugees and relatives of refugees and for other foreign citizens provided - among other stipulations - that they have been living and working in Denmark long enough.